Wisconsin vs. Providence: Odds, spread, over/under - November 14

 - Odds to win the national championship: +8000

-- Sportsbooks rate Wisconsin much lower (40th in college basketball) than the computer rankings do (sixth-best).
+- In terms of its odds to win the national championship (+8000), Wisconsin is 40th in college basketball.
+It is far higher than that, eighth-best, according to computer rankings.

-- Wisconsin's chances of winning the national championship, based on its odds, are 1.2%.
+- The implied probability of Wisconsin winning the national championship, based on its +8000 moneyline odds, is 1.2%.

+- Based on its moneyline odds, Providence has a 0.7% chance of winning the national championship.

 Check out all the futures bets available at BetMGM!